pulecka/teze/readme.md

 Pro potřeby zkoumání následujících záběrů je často minimálně stejně jako jejich podobnost důležitá také jejich rozdílnost.
 Pokud však porovnáváme záběry napříč filmem jejich rozdílnost není zajímavá.
 Následují záběry

+The boundaries of the populations studied by network analysts are of two main types.
+Probably most commonly, the boundaries are those imposed or created by the actors themselves.
+All the members of a classroom, organization, club, neighborhood, or community can constitute a population.
+These are naturally occurring clusters, or networks.
+So, in a sense, social network studies often draw the boundaries around a population that is known, a priori, to be a network.
+Alternatively, a network analyst might take a more "demographic" or "ecological" approach to defining population boundaries.
+We might draw observations by contacting all of the people who are found in a bounded spatial area, or who meet some criterion (having gross family incomes over $1,000,000 per year).
+Here, we might have reason to suspect that networks exist, but the entity being studied is an abstract aggregation imposed by the investigator -- rather than a pattern of institutionalized social action that has been identified and labeled by its participants.

+Network analysts can expand the boundaries of their studies by replicating populations.
+Rather than studying one neighborhood, we can study several.
+This type of design (which could use sampling methods to select populations) allows for replication and for testing of hypotheses by comparing populations.
+A second, and equally important way that network studies expand their scope is by the inclusion of multiple levels of analysis, or modalities.

 #Struktura střihové skladby
 Základním způsobem jak chápat střihovou skladbu je jako lineární sled záběrů.
 Záběry ve filmu na sebe postupně navazují a vstupují tedy do vazebního vztahu se svým předcházejícím a násůedujícím sousedem.
 Pokud bychom si takovouto strukturu chtěli představit jednalo by se o soubor uzlů v řadě a pro každý film by byla stejná.